CamiaB17/Gradebook-Project/README.md

     "password": "your_password_here",
     "database": "gradebook"
 } ```

 Step 3 — Run the script ```
 python gradebook.py```
 This runs all tasks (3 through 12) in order and prints the results.

 ## Files
-FileDescription`schema.sql`Creates the gradebook database and all 6 tables`seed.sql`Inserts sample data (3 courses, 8 students, 26 assignments)`gradebook.py`Python script that runs all tasks and prints output`README.md`This file
+`schema.sql` Creates the gradebook database and all 6 tables `seed.sql` Inserts sample data (3 courses, 8 students, 26 assignments)
+`gradebook.py` Python script that runs all tasks and prints output `README.md` This file

 ## Database tables
 TablePurposeCourseStores courses (dept, number, name, semester, year), StudentStores student infoEnrollmentLinks students to courses (many-to-many), CategoryGrade categories per course with weights that sum to 100%AssignmentIndividual assignments belonging to a categoryScoreOne row per student per assignment